SurajPradhan15/Bajaj-Stocks-Analysis-using-Numoy-and-Pandas/README.md

-# 📈 Stock Market Analysis
+# 📈 Stock Market Analysis Using Python

 This project focuses on analyzing historical stock data of **Bajaj Auto**, **Bajaj Finserv**, and **Bajaj Finance** using Python.
 The objective is to gain insights into price trends, trading volume, and return on investment (ROI) using real data and visualization.